therealklanni/slack-invite-request/README.md

 ![SIR](https://raw.githubusercontent.com/therealklanni/slack-invite-request/master/public/images/bot.png)

 Fully-customizable webapp for generating invite requests to your private Slack team.
-Authenticates users via Google Sign-In and then displays form details for the user requesting an invite by posting to a group/channel/user of your choice on Slack.
+Authenticates applicants via Google Sign-In and then displays form details submitted by the applicant by posting to a group/channel/user of your choice on Slack.

-The user will see the following pages in order:
+The applicant will see the following pages in order:

-1. `/` - provides some information about the app and your Slack team
+1. `/` - provides some information about SIR and your Slack team
 2. `/signin` - Google authentication
 3. `/apply` - custom form to gather important details from the user
 4. `/thanks` - thank the user for submitting and what to expect next

+SIR makes use of [Handlebars](http://handlebarsjs.com/) templates and [Bootstrap](http://getbootstrap.com/) UI, so it's **mobile-friendly** out of the box and **highly-customizable**.
+Most static strings can be easily configured from a [YAML](http://www.yaml.org/start.html) config file, making quick edits a breeze even if you have no web development experience.

+Deploying your SIR can be a little more complex, but Heroku takes most of the pain out of it.
+See below for more details.

 ## Installation